SimpleLab-Inc/wsb/src/analysis/sandbox/matching/readme.md

 ## Start a PostGIS Docker container

-`docker run -e POSTGRES_PASSWORD=postgres -d --name postgis/postgis -p 5433:5432 -v postgres_volume:/var/lib/postgresql/data postgres`
+`docker run -e POSTGRES_PASSWORD=postgres -d --name postgis -p 5433:5432 -v postgis_volume:/var/lib/postgresql/data postgis/postgis`

 Notes about this command:
 - The database password will be "postgres".
 This is safe when run locally, but never use this on a server exposed to the internet.